 - have been engaged in the active practice of law for at least five (5) out of the immediately preceding ten (10) years prior to application for Emeritus Attorney status

-- volunteer with a pro bono organization that has been approved under the program.
+- volunteer with a legal aid organization that has been approved under the program

 The personal rewards of providing access to justice are substantial.

 Attorneys can apply law they already know, learn new areas of the law, and keep their legal skills sharp.
-Additionally, organized programs offer:
+Additionally, approved legal aid organizations offer: